afedoriouk/fierce-brook-17475/README.md

 ## Implementation

 ```
-This application is called Note Taker can be used to write and save notes.
+This application is called Note Taker and can be used to write and save notes.
 Express.js is a back end web application framework for Node.js.
 It is implemented as a back end application and will save and retrieve note data from a JSON file.
 The application’s front end has already been created.